 Yedid studied piano and composition in Jerusalem (Rubin Academy), Boston MA (New England Conservatory), and Melbourne (Monash University) where he gained a PhD degree in 2013.

-Yedid is a Sidney Myer Creative Fellow for the 2018-19.
+Yedid is a Sidney Myer Creative Fellow for the 2018-19 and Azrieli Music Prize winner.
 His awards include the top two prizes in Israel for composers and performers: the Prime Minister’s Prize (2007) and the Landau Prize for Performing Arts (2009).
 In 2008 he was awarded the first composition prize for solo work for harp at the 17th International Harp contest which led to numerous performances of the piece worldwide and to two commercial recordings.
 In 2009 his poly-stylistic composition Oud Bass Piano Trio was nominated for Germany’s prestigious Award.
 Yedid has also been awarded a composer-in- residence position at the Judith Wright Centre (Brisbane, 2010) and at the Western Australian Academy of Performing arts (08).